FRRouting/frr/doc/user/pim.rst

 .. clicmd:: show ip pim [vrf NAME] upstream [A.B.C.D [A.B.C.D]] [json]

-   Display upstream information about a S,G mroute.
+   Display upstream information about an S,G mroute.
 Allow the user to specify sub Source and Groups that we are only interested in.

 .. clicmd:: show ip pim upstream-join-desired